pablobgldo/urban-tide-technical-task/README.md

 3. Run the tests: Use ```python -m pytest```.
 This will execute all test files located in the project's tests folder.

 ## Challenges
-Throughout the development of this project, I encountered some of the following challenges:
+Throughout the development of this project, I encountered the following challenges:

 * **Outlier Detection**: Choosing an effective method for detecting outliers required revisiting my Statistics notes from my master's, especially the Z-score.
 Even after settling on a method, adjusting the detection threshold (from 3 to 2.58) was necessary in order to correctly identify the outlier in test2.csv.
 * **Mastering Docker**: Understanding the concept of Docker containers as well as learning how to use them was slightly challenging at first.
 After some trial and error, I managed to understand that the data inserted into a Dockerised database via a POST request will not be found in my local PostgreSQL database as they are two different locations.